Oklahoma Paralegal Schools

 - Graduation from an ABA-approved paralegal studies program

 - Possess a baccalaureate or associate degree in any field from an accredited school AND either two years of work experience OR the completion of a certain number of semester hours of legal specialty courses

 - Possession of a high school diploma AND graduation from an accredited legal assistant/ paralegal school that requires at least 60 semester hours with some legal specialty courses AND at least two years of work experience OR a baccalaureate or associate degree

 - Possession of a high school diploma AND five or more years of work experience in the field.2

 The OBA also encourages law firms and attorneys practicing in the state to abide by these hiring standards.
 In such a competitive market, it is helpful for aspiring paralegals to pursue a paralegal degree in Oklahoma.

 Oklahoma Paralegal Salary and Job Outlook

-Employing about 3,200 paralegals and legal assistants, the state of Oklahoma is a decent place to become a paralegal.1 The highest concentration of paralegals in the state is in the metro-areas of Oklahoma City and Tulsa.1 The Bureau of Labor Statistics reports that paralegals in the state make an average annual wage of $43,200, or $20.77/hour.1 Furthermore, with a low unemployment rate of only 3.9%, Oklahoma is tied for eighth lowest of the 50 states plus Washington D.C., making it a good place to get a job in general.2
+The state of Oklahoma can be an attractive place to pursue a paralegal career.
+The highest concentrations of paralegals in the state are in the metro areas of Oklahoma City and Tulsa.1 The US Bureau of Labor Statistics reports that paralegals in the state earned an average annual wage of $43,400 as of 2015.1 Furthermore, the state had a relatively low unemployment rate at 4.8% as of June 2016, and projections place jobs growth for paralegals in Oklahoma at 10.2% through 2024.2,3